 2. Bikes that are used for moving a house

-I have seen some pretty badass cycling during my time in the Netherlands.
-For example, there is the super mom (or dad) that carries four children on a bakfiets.
-What I really did not see coming was to witness people going solo, but carrying stuff I would honestly never have imagined.
+I have seen some pretty badass cycling during my time in the Netherlands, like the super mom (or dad) who carry four children on a bakfiets.
+What I really did not see coming was all the other solo bike activities Dutchies do, like carrying stuff I would honestly never have imagined.
+Here is a shortlist:

 - a ladder